-Evaluation and repair_of existing building condition(s) are governed by existing building codes such as the International Existing Building Code (IEBC) and such evaluations and repairs are not within the scope of this document.
+Evaluation and repair of existing building condition(s) are governed by existing building codes such as the International Existing Building Code (IEBC) and such evaluations and repairs are not within the scope of this document.
 Evaluations include detailed analysis to determine code compliance and/or adequate demand- capacity ratios, the results of such contribute to the determination of necessary repairs or remediations.
 These guidelines do not cover any intent to verify that construction follows the design documents used to build the structure.
-Similarly, these guidelines do not cover any intent to verify if the current construction complies with the original code of construction nor verify if the current construction could be certified (or recertified) as being in compliance with current code requirements.
+Similarly, these guidelines do not cover any intent to verify if the current construction could be certified (or recertified) as being in compliance with current code requirements.